-For those of you still teaching, you are doing great, and remember distance/hybrid/socially distanced learning does not define you as a teacher.
+For those of you still teaching, you are doing great, and remember your student’s behavior or lack of effort this year does not define you as a teacher.

-For those of you on vacation or soon to be on summer break, I have a challenge for you.
+I have a challenge for those of you on vacation or soon to be on summer break.
 Take time for YOU!

 - This might mean you delegate one day per week for school-related stuff & rest the other 6 days.

-- Or possibly, you time is fun online professional development.
-(You can find out more info about the summer virtual PD I will be presenting at by scrolling down here.)
+- Or possibly, your time is fun online professional development.
+(You can find out more info about the summer virtual & in-person PD I will be presenting at here.)

 So, here are 3 ways to take time for YOU this summer: